bioinf-mcb/gisaid-scrapper/README.md

 ## Usage
 `python3 gisaid_scrapper_headless.py` should run the scrapper in headless mode.
 If you need a browser window, you can specify it by changing `True` to `False` in the line `scrapper = GisaidCoVScrapper(False)`

+## Result
+The whole genom sequences from GISAID will be downloaded into `fastas/` directory.